ashen007/sl-covid-dashboard/README.md

 - Amila Prasanga Munasingha

 ## Data collection
-Our main data source was the our world data set about covid-19. we filter sub part of that data set which relevent to srilanka. we use arrbitery imputation method to fill na values before first petiation recorded.
+Our main data source was the our world data set about covid-19. we filter sub part of that data set which relevant to sri lanka. we use arbittery imputation method to fill na values before first case recorded. there is also irregularities in this data may be because some records didn't release daily basis. in that scenario we use forward filling imputation method. we used government daily records reports which are in pdf format for get data about how cases distribute through districts and also hospital data. we use some local and international media reports getting more data on lockdowns and travel restrictions.

 ## Data Sources
 * OWID repository - https://github.com/owid/covid-19-data/tree/master/public/data